 Familial adenomatous polyposis (FAP) is a rare, inherited condition caused by a defect in the adenomatous polyposis coli (APC) gene.
 Most people inherit the gene from a parent.
 But for 25 to 30 percent of people, the genetic mutation occurs spontaneously.

 FAP causes extra tissue (polyps) to form in your large intestine (colon) and rectum.
 Polyps can also occur in the upper gastrointestinal tract, especially the upper part of your small intestine (duodenum).
-If untreated, the polyps in the colon and rectum are likely to become cancerous in your 40s.
+If untreated, the polyps in the colon and rectum are likely to become cancerous when you are in your 40s.

 Most people with familial adenomatous polyposis eventually need surgery to remove the large intestine to prevent cancer.
-The polyps in the duodenum also can develop cancer, but they can usually be managed by careful monitoring and removing polyps regularly.
+The polyps in the duodenum also can develop cancer, but they can usually be managed by careful monitoring and by removing polyps regularly.

-Familial adenomatous polyposis can cause other complications:
+In addition to colon cancer, familial adenomatous polyposis can cause other complications:

 - Duodenal polyps.
 These polyps grow in the upper part of your small intestine and may become cancerous.
 But with careful monitoring, duodenal polyps can often be detected and removed before cancer develops.